-Some additional symptoms of a melatonin overdose may include:
+Other symptoms of a melatonin consumption may include:

 Melatonin can have a direct effect on a person’s sleep cycle.
 A person should avoid taking melatonin alongside products containing caffeine or alcohol, as both of these can affect a person’s ability to fall asleep.